ermaitland/ga-project-4-frontend/README.md

 python manage.py runserver
 ```

-Into the back end to get it started.
+Into the back-end to get it started.

-For the front end simply run:
+For the front-end simply run:

 ```js
 npm install